dfcarpenter/dfcarpenternet/src/pages/about/index.md

 title: About our values
 ---
 ### About me
-My name is Daniel Carpenter and I am web developer/designer based out of San Jose.
+My name is Daniel Carpenter and I am an software expert based out of Berkeley.
 I currently work as a full stack developer at Maximum Labs, a small studio based out of Emeryville.

 In a previous life I was first a network and systems engineer and after that on my way to a PhD in Political Science.
 Through my academic research (using python and R) I discovered a passion for programming and found I liked making web applications better than plotting crime statistics and congressional voting.